 Performance Reports were presented to the Board for monitoring and control of achievement of Local Improvement Goals.
-The Annual Performance Report for 2019/20 outlining progress against strategic objectives over the year, was published in August 2020, and is now available on the IJB webpage, link given in page 5 above.
+An Annual Performance Report for 2019/20 is being prepared to outline progress against strategic objectives over the year.

 The Annual Accounts and Report for 2019/20 setting out the financial position in accordance with relevant accounting regulations is also being prepared.